Doxuno

 INDEMNIFICATION AND LIABILITY

-Each party (the "Indemnifying Party") shall indemnify, defend, and hold harmless the other party and its officers, directors, employees, and agents from and against any and all claims, damages, losses, costs, and expenses (including reasonable legal fees) arising out of or relating to: (a) the Indemnifying Party's breach of this Agreement; (b) the Indemnifying Party's negligence or wilful misconduct; or (c) any third-party claim arising from the Indemnifying Party's performance of its obligations under this Agreement.
-Notwithstanding the foregoing, the aggregate liability of either party under this Agreement shall not exceed 100,000.00 CAD.
-The Contractor shall maintain comprehensive general liability insurance with coverage of not less than $2,000,000.00 CAD per occurrence and shall provide proof of insurance upon the Client's written request.
+Each party (the "Indemnifying Party") shall indemnify, defend and hold harmless the other party and its officers, directors, employees and agents from and against all claims, damages, losses, costs and expenses (including reasonable legal fees) arising out of: (a) the Indemnifying Party's breach of this Agreement; (b) its negligence or wilful misconduct; or (c) any third-party claim arising from its performance under this Agreement.
+The Contractor further indemnifies the Client against any claim, assessment or reassessment that the Contractor is an employee of the Client for tax, CPP, EI or employment-law purposes.
+Except for the indemnities above and a party's breach of confidentiality, the aggregate liability of either party under this Agreement shall not exceed 100,000.00 CAD.
+The Contractor shall maintain commercial general liability insurance of not less than 2,000,000.00 CAD per occurrence and shall provide proof of insurance on the Client's written request.

 7.